Nickanda/cs2620-2/journal.md

 ---

-#### Next Steps

-- Refine the logical clock update mechanism to ensure accurate and consistent event ordering under concurrent loads.
-- Enhance error handling and buffering strategies for the socket connections to improve message reliability.
-- Conduct more extensive testing with varied clock rate parameters to further analyze clock drift and network queue behaviors.
-- Prepare a comprehensive demo and documentation that details the design decisions, challenges, and performance observations of the concurrent processes simulation.
-- Explore the potential integration of more efficient communication protocols such as gRPC to optimize inter-process messaging.

 ### March 3, 2025

 #### Progress

 - Established five trials per experimental condition to ensure statistically meaningful results.
 - Designed and implemented an automated experiment runner (run_experiments.py) to conduct trials with different parameter settings and aggregate results.
 - Defined four primary experimental conditions: